 As an alternative to Emergency Pay, exempt employees in pay grades EX- 36 and below (or equivalent) may receive Authorized Personal Leave for work performed over forty hours in one work week during an emergency which has been declared by the Mayor.
 For this section, Authorized Personal Leave is defined as one hour of leave granted for each hour of work performed over forty hours in one work week.
 Exempt employees in pay grades EX-36 and below may receive Authorized Personal Leave for- work that is unforeseen, infrequent and/or short duration.
 Authorized Personal Leave must be approved by the department head or designee and recorded in the payroll system.
 An employee can accrue a maximum bank of eighty (80) hours of Authorized Personal Leave at any time.
 An employee is not eligible for Emergency Pay and Authorized Personal Leave for work done within the same work week.
 An exempt employee shall not be compensated either during or upon separation of employment from the City for any Authorized Personal Leave accrued under this section which is not recorded within the payroll system.
 If an exempt employee transfers to another department, all Authorized Personal Leave should be paid to the employee by the originating department.

+Designated exempt positions previously eligible for Emergency Pay, previously referred to as Premium Pay, will have an additional four percent (4%) applied to their base pay in recognition of the duties assigned to their position.
+These positions were identified as part of a Memorandum Of Understanding (MOU) effective December 5, 2017.
+Department payroll staff will be responsible for updating and maintaining the list of approved positions.

+This additional pay, , is based on the position, not the employee, and shall only be paid to employees for time worked in the designated position(s)

+Application of the additional 4% shall not exceed the maximum of the pay range and will not be used in reviewing an employee’s pay for pay equity or supervisory pay differential.

-aExempt employees in pay grades EX-40 and above (or equivalent) who are not eligible for Emergency Pay may receive Authorized Personal Leave after working significantly more hours on critical matters, large projects, public meetings or other similar work that requires their attendance of a minimum of 50 hours in a work week.
+Exempt employees in pay grades EX-40 and above (or equivalent) who are not eligible for Emergency Pay may receive Authorized Personal Leave after working significantly more hours on critical matters, large projects, public meetings or other similar work that requires their attendance of a minimum of 50 hours in a work week.
 Authorized Personal Leave is not an hour for hour leave benefit and should only be utilized if workload and job responsibilities permit.
 This Authorized

 Personal Leave must be requested in the time and attendance system utilized by the City and approved by the employee's direct supervisor.
 This Authorized Personal Leave does not accrue and is not paid out to an exempt employee as a lump sum payout either during employment or upon separation of employment from the City.